gowtamkumar/car-dealer/README.md

 # Rmj Autos App

-This refers to the collection of documents that provide information about a project and its processes.
-It includes all the necessary details about the project, such as its objectives, scope, timeline, budget, and resources.
-The project documentation is used to keep track of progress, identify risks, and ensure that all stakeholders are on the same page.
-Proper documentation is crucial for the success of any project.
+Project documentation is a collection of documents containing information about a project and its processes.
+It provides all the necessary details about the project, such as its objectives, scope, timeline, budget, and resources.
+The project documentation is crucial in keeping track of progress, identifying risks, and ensuring that all stakeholders have the same understanding of the project.
+Proper documentation is essential for the success of any project.

 ## Prerequisites

 Make sure you have Node.js and npm installed on your machine.

-## 1. Client Installation
+# 1. Client Installation

 Welcome to the client-side documentation for My Rmj-Autos App!